Francisco de Orellana: First exploration of the Amazon River

 The name 'Amazon' is said to arise from a battle Francisco de Orellana fought with a tribe of Tapuyas.
 The women of the tribe fought alongside the men, as was the custom among the tribe.
 Orellana described the river as "the river of the Amazons", referring to the mythical Amazons of Asia described by Herodotus (see The Histories [4.110–116]) and Diodorus in Greek legends.
-A skirmish with these South American warrior women reportedly took place on 24 June 1542 while Orellana was approaching the Trombetus River, in the neighborhood of the Ilha Tupinambarama at the junction with the River Madeira.
+A skirmish with these South American warrior women reportedly took place on 24 June 1542 while Orellana was approaching the Trombetas River, in the neighborhood of the Ilha Tupinambarama at the junction with the River Madeira.

 At about 54°W they stopped for 18 days to repair the boats, and finally reached the Atlantic Ocean on 26 August 1542, and checked the boats for seaworthiness.
 While coasting toward Guiana, the brigs were separated until reunited at Nueva Cadiz on Cubagua island off the coast of Venezuela.
 The Victoria, carrying Orellana and Carvajal, passed south around Trinidad and was trapped in the Gulf of Paria for seven days, finally reaching Cubagua on 11 September 1542.
 The San Pedro sailed north of Trinidad and reached Cubagua on 9 September.